Railway stations in the Netherlands: Naming conventions

-In the converse situation, where one station serves two communities, both community names are given, separated by a hyphen, e.g. Krommenie-Assendelft.
+In the situation, where a station serves two communities, both community names are given, separated by a hyphen, e.g. Krommenie-Assendelft.

 As of 15 December 2019 eight stations are designated Centraal.
 They are: Amsterdam Centraal, Amersfoort Centraal, Arnhem Centraal, Den Haag Centraal, Eindhoven Centraal, Leiden Centraal, Rotterdam Centraal, and Utrecht Centraal.

 List of stations, with their official abbreviations

 Platforms and tracks

 Not the platforms, but the tracks are numbered.
 In Dutch communication, NS refers to "spoor 1" ("track 1"), etc. while in English communication, NS refers to "platform 1" where "track 1" is meant (hence all island platforms have two numbers).
 Tracks without platform access, used for through traffic, also have a number.
-This number is not indicated, but it shows indirectly by the fact that in the numbering of the accessible tracks a number is skipped.
+This number is not indicated, but it shows indirectly in cases when in the numbering of the accessible tracks a number is skipped.
 Track numbers are usually increasing in the direction away from the centre of the city and hence away from the main entrance(s) of the station.

 A track along a long platform may have an "a" and a "b"-side, and sometimes three sections "a", "b" and "c".